 Recognizing Finishes

 Hand-applied finishes like patinas and color blocking are visual highlights of craft sneakers.
 These decorative techniques often involve delicate dyes, waxes, or paints that sit on the surface rather than soaking into the leather.
 Because of this, harsh cleaning can strip away these finishes or leave uneven spots.
 Knowing if your shoes have a hand-stained patina means you’ll handle them with extra care, using only the softest cloths and neutral products.
 Color blocking, especially when combining light and dark tones, needs gentle maintenance to avoid bleeding between sections.
-Treating these finishes respectfully keeps their artistic quality intact and protects the individual look that makes them stand out.
+Treating these finishes with respect preserves their artistic quality and protects the individual look that makes them stand out.

 Choosing pH-Balanced Products